easherma/openstreetmap/README.md

 ```

 ## Download data

-You will need to download quattroshapes in order to build an admin hierarchy for each record, you can pull-down a tarball from [here](http://quattroshapes.mapzen.com/quattroshapes/quattroshapes-simplified.tar.gz) (537MB) which you will need to extract, preferably to an SSD if you have one.

 The importer will accept any valid `pbf` extract you have, this can be a full planet file (25GB+) from http://planet.openstreetmap.org/ or a smaller extract from https://mapzen.com/metro-extracts/ or http://download.geofabrik.de/